 When entering the temple you were asked to remove your shoes and change into slippers.
 Slippers may be worn throughout the whole temple, but please remove them slippers outside and change into toilet slippers which are ready inside the restroom.

 The morning service is conducted at 6:30 a.m.
 You may enter the hondõ (main hall of worship) a couple of minutes earlier.
 The hondõ is sacred place, so please enter in proper attire.
 No yukata may be worn inside the hondõ.
 Slippers are removed before entering the hondõ.
-After the morning service breakfast will be ready in your room at7:00 a.m.
+After the morning service breakfast will be ready at 7:30 a.m.

 Please pay your bill at the temple office before you leave.
 If you have received a coupon from your travel agency, please hand it over to the staff your arrival.

 If you have any questions please feel free to ask at the office any time.